wfercanas/Mediaplayer/README.md

 2. Also in mobile, there is a default behavior within the mobile browsers that enables by default the media control of the browser and overlaps the use of the project controls.
 Is there a way to prevent this default behavior? **Look for it!** 🕵️‍♀️
 3. In the livechat section, would be fun to add some random mesagges from fictional users in random intervals.
 4. The share button could open a new window in the browser to share this project in twitter.
+5. When a video finished, would be nice to show a countdown in screen and right after the end push the next video in autoplay.

 ## Acknowledgements